Medically reviewed by Drugs.com. Last updated on Feb 17, 2023.

 Thromboembolic events have been reported during postmarketing surveillance following infusion of anti-inhibitor coagulant complex, particularly following the administration of high doses and/or in patients with thrombotic risk factors.
 Monitor patients receiving anti-inhibitor coagulant complex for signs and symptoms of thromboembolic events .

-Anti-inhibitor coagulant complex injection is used to control bleeding episodes or bleeding during surgery in patients with hemophilia A and hemophilia B.
+Anti-inhibitor coagulant complex injection is used to treat, control, prevent, and decrease bleeding episodes or frequency of bleeding during surgery in patients with hemophilia A and hemophilia B.

 This medicine is to be administered only by or under the supervision of your doctor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of Feiba® injection in babies.
 Safety and efficacy have not been established.

 Appropriate studies have not been performed on the relationship of age to the effects of Feiba® injection in geriatric patients.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.